yLong229/yLong229.github.io/_pages/about.md

 I specialize in solid mechanics and have extensive experience in numerical simulation and vibration testing.
 My current research focuses on the intersection of AI and solid mechanics.

 # 🔥 News
 - *Jun.
-2026*: &nbsp;🎉🎉 The paper about scalable topology optimization</a> from my friend <a href="https://www.researchgate.net/profile/Yilong-Zhang-13" target="_blank">Yilong Zhang</a> is accepted by Structural and Multidisciplinary Optimization!
+2026*: &nbsp;🎉🎉 The paper about scalable topology optimization from my friend <a href="https://www.researchgate.net/profile/Yilong-Zhang-13" target="_blank">Yilong Zhang</a> is accepted by Structural and Multidisciplinary Optimization!
 - *Jun.
 2026*: &nbsp;🎉🎉 I complete the paper about <a href="https://arxiv.org/abs/2606.16624" target="_blank">predicting Mindlin–Reissner plate responses using neural operators</a>!
 - *Nov.
 2025*: &nbsp;🎉🎉 The paper about <a href="https://www.tandfonline.com/doi/full/10.1080/15397734.2025.2605536?mi=j0k0ox" target="_blank">triply periodic
 minimal surface (TPMS) structure  modeling method</a> is accepted by Mechanics Based Design of Structures and Machines!